jasonrahm00/con-angular-apps/README.md

 # con-angular-apps
-When I worked at the CU College of Nursing, I built a handful of custom UI Widgets to improve usability and make managing the site easier.
-The widgets were primarily built using AngularJS as that was the only framework that would interact with the CMS (Sharepoint 2007).
+When I worked at the CU College of Nursing, I had the opportunity to build a POC applications for faculty to manage their workload; I used Angular and PHP; this was my first foray into full-stack development.
+I also had a bit of downtime to tinker and built a few random applications using Angular.
+Though none of the applications in this repo were implemented, I did gain valuable practice and experience with the Angular framework.